arielm/Unicode/README.md

 The Unicode test suite for Cinder & C++11
 =========================================

-The goal is to provide building blocks for handling Unicode text rendering from the ground-up on OSX, iOS and Android (**Windows support should be trivial to add, contributions are welcome!**)
+The goal is to provide building blocks for handling Unicode text rendering from the ground-up on OSX, iOS and Android (**Windows support should be trivial to add**, contributions are welcome...)

 **Topics of interest**